 Respectful Shared Dining Practices

-When presented with serving utensils, we use them exclusively, never personal cutlery.
-Shared dishes are passed gracefully to the right, ensuring equal access and order.
+When serving utensils are presented, we use them exclusively rather than personal cutlery.
+Additionally, shared dishes are passed gracefully to the right, ensuring order and equal access.

 Common Fine Dining Utensil Mistakes to Avoid